-COTTONTAILS’ EASTER CAMPAIGN 2018: A HUTCH IS NOT A HOME, IT’S A PRISON
+COTTONTAILS’ CAMPAIGN: A HUTCH IS NOT A HOME, IT’S A PRISON

 Would you keep a cat or a dog in a hutch?
 Cottontails believes it is equally cruel to cage companion rabbits and that they deserve a better life.
 The average hutch on sale in pet shops measures just 90cm X 30cm X 30cm.
 This means the rabbit cannot stand up or take a few hops and has to lie in his urine and droppings.
 There’s no room for toys, a litter tray or a companion.
 The hutches are cheaply made – though not cheap to buy – and offer little protection from predators and the elements.